 I believe in time travel.
-At home, in your everyday life you have routine – going to work, getting the children to school – and are always looking at your watch (or phone) to see when your next appointment or deadline is.
+At home, in your everyday life you have a routine – going to work, getting the children to school – and are always looking at your watch (or phone) to see when your next appointment or deadline is.
 In the bush, on safari, time seems to stand still.
-You become immersed in the moment — watching an elephant feeding from a marula tree or a meercat surveying the landscape as it emerges from its burrow.
+You become immersed in the moment — watching an elephant feeding on a marula tree or meerkat surveying the landscape as it emerges from its burrow.

 Whilst travelling in Botswana recently, this became ever more apparent to me.
 I had the good fortune to meet people who have transcended the divide between these parallel worlds.
 Those who have taken their dreams and built new lives and homes in Africa around safari.

 I spent time with Ralph Bousfield, a tousled Botswanan from Francistown and super guide best known for being the custodian of a piece of land in the Makgadikgadi Pans, in central Botswana.
 His father, Jack, created Jack’s Camp in the 1960s, in what was then and is still now one of the world’s most hostile environments.

 He had a dream that at some stage this would be the place that people would travel to.
 And he was right because today people make Jack’s Camp a focus of their holidays.
 Jack was eccentric (something Ralph has inherited) and Ralph is curious, so to this day the camp is littered with interesting things picked up in the deserts of Africa.
 The Bousfield family tree is wide and it seems everyone in the family likes to collect things.
 Ralph is hoping to create a museum at Jack’s Camp — not only to reflect the past but also to help contribute to conservation in the present, with resident researchers continually collecting and cataloguing using the latest technology.